BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/IOFBL/README.md

 $$    y_i = h_i(x)...(5)
 $$

-**2. In order to use the IOFBL technique the number of outputs(1) needs to be equal to the number of inputs(3) so that the decoupling matrix becomes a sqaure matrix.
-To achieve this, our state-space with 2 states is padded with two extra states ($x_3$ and $x_4$) such that:**
+**2. In order to use the IOFBL technique the number of outputs(1) needs to be equal to the number of inputs(3) so that the decoupling matrix becomes a square matrix.
+To achieve this, our state-space with 2 states is padded with two extra states ($x_3$ and $x_4$) thus transforming the MISO system into a MIMO system such that:**

 $$\begin{equation}
 \begin{bmatrix}